List of countries | Ranking

 Jordan 51%, Turkey 12%, UAE 8%, Saudi Arabia 5%, UK 4% (2023)

-note: top five export partners based on percentage share of exports; entry includes the West Bank and the Gaza Strip
+Note: These percentages represent the top five export partners based on the share of exports and include both the West Bank and Gaza Strip.

 Exports - commodities

-scrap iron, tropical fruits, olive oil, building stone, prepared meat (2023)
+The primary export commodities include scrap iron, tropical fruits, olive oil, building stone, and prepared meat (2023).

-note: top five export commodities based on value in dollars; entry includes the West Bank and the Gaza Strip
+Note: These commodities are ranked based on their value in dollars and include both the West Bank and Gaza Strip.

 Imports

-note: balance of payments - imports of goods and services in current dollars; entry includes West Bank and Gaza Strip
+Note: This figure reflects the balance of payments, imports of goods and services in current dollars, and includes both the West Bank and Gaza Strip.

 Imports - partners